H1B Visa

 Submitting an LCA

-The LCA must be submitted to the Chicago National Processing Center within six months of the beginning of the employment.
+The LCA must be submitted to the Chicago National Processing Center within six months of the beginning of the next employment authorization itself.
 All LCAs are reviewed within seven days of being received.

 Filing the Form I-129